 You can substitute the SR flour for gluten free flour and add 1 teaspoon of baking powder.

-Absolutely – simply substitute full-cream butter for dairy-free or a plant alternative and dairy-free cream if desired (but this isn’t an essential element).
+Absolutely - simply substitute full-cream butter for dairy-free or a plant alternative like Flora and dairy-free cream if desired (but this isn't an essential element).

 Once cooked, the potato scones will stay fresh in an airtight container for approx. 4 days.